This post may contain affiliate links.

 It was slow travel at its best, and much better than the fleeting drive by I’d done with my husband a few years earlier.

 (Not that I don’t love road trips with my husband, especially the kind where you stop for five minutes at all the big Irish landmarks and then race back to the car so you can knock another sight off your list.
-But it was, after all, our last day in Ireland and we were trying to cram in the entire southwest.)
+In our defence it was our last day in Ireland and we were trying to cram in the entire southwest.)

 Can you do a Ring of Kerry day trip from Dublin?
 It’s possible.
 Check out a tour here.
 You can also do it as a day trip from Killarney.
 Check the tour out here.